 - has a comprehensive understanding of major risks, opportunities, and threats

-- Takes proactive action to manage opportunities and threats
+- proactively manages opportunities and threats

 Weekly and monthly financial reporting that covers the entire company is used to monitor how well financial targets are being met.
 The reports include actual figures, plans and up-to-date forecasts.
 The company has sought to manage the risks relating to its business operations by developing its operating processes and control systems.
 The Board has set certain appropriate authorization limits to the management, and if these limits are exceeded, the decisions shall be handled by the Board of Directors.

 Invoicing is mainly handled in euros.
 In order to minimize the impact of fluctuation in exchange rates, the goal is to hedge the estimated cash flow of affected currencies.
 The company does not provide financing outside the industry's standard payment terms.

 The company's investment policy for cash reserves was renewed in 2014.
 The Company's financial assets can be categorized in two groups: a) cash in bank accounts to ensure the everyday transactions /"working capital" and b) "excess cash" that is a strategic reserve for larger one-off cash needs like M&A cases.
 The Company's target is to keep "working capital cash" in banks as low as reasonable from the operational point of view.
 The excess cash is invested to reach higher return than money markets and therefore investments can stand more volatility.
 However, the main purpose is to ensure the value of investment, thus to support the shareholder value.